Sharife Cooper: High school career

 In his freshman season in 2016–17, Cooper averaged 16 points and 4.4 assists per game, leading McEachern High School in Powder Springs, Georgia to a 29–1 record and an appearance in the Georgia High School Association (GHSA) Class 7A state semifinals.
 The following year, he led the Indians to a state quarterfinals appearance while posting a 26–3 record.
 He received considerable media attention in December 2017 for his 42-point performance against Jahvon Quinerly and nationally ranked Hudson Catholic Regional High School in the quarterfinals of the City of Palms Classic.
 He scored the game-winning buzzer-beater in an 83–81 overtime victory.

 As a junior in 2018–19, Cooper led McEachern to a perfect 32–0 record and the first state title in school history while averaging 27.2 points, 8.1 assists, 5.6 rebounds and 4.3 steals per game.
 In the title-game win over Meadowcreek, he scored 20 points and dished four assists as McEachern finished ranked No. 1 in three national polls.
 He picked up most valuable player (MVP) honors at several tournaments, including the City of Palms Classic and Tournament of Champions.
 After the season, he was named USA Today All-USA Player of the Year, MaxPreps National Player of the Year, Mr. Georgia Basketball, and Georgia's Gatorade Player of the Year.
 He also earned USA Today All-USA first team and Naismith All-American second team honors.
 Cooper was selected to play in the 2020 McDonald's All-American Boys Game on January 23, 2020.
 On May 6, 2021, Cooper's #2 high school jersey number was retired at McEachern where he was honored as the most decorated male basketball player in school history.

 Recruiting

-On September 27, 2019, Cooper committed to play college basketball for Auburn.
-He became the highest-ranked recruit and the second five-star recruit in program history.
+A consensus five-star recruit, Cooper was considered one of the top prospects in his class.
+On September 27, 2019, he committed to play college basketball for Auburn, becoming the highest-ranked recruit and the second five-star recruit in program history.